 Raul Martinez was a culinary pioneer when he opened the country’s first taco truck in East Los Angeles, but Korean Chef Roy Choi deserves credit for much of LA’s food truck craze after opening Kogi BBQ in 2008.
 More than a decade later, the city’s food truck scene is hotter than ever.

+For food travelers, exploring the food truck scene is one of the best things to do in LA.
 If you play your cards right, you can travel the culinary world by eating at popular Los Angles food trucks.
-Start your ‘travels’ at Kogi BBQ (Korean), Tacos Leo (Mexican) and India Jones Chow (India).
+Start your ‘travels’ at Kogi BBQ (Korean), Tacos Leo (Mexican) and India Jones Chow (Indian).

 Considering LA’s celebrity scene and its proximity to the Malibu beach, it would only make sense that desserts would be taboo.
 Lucky for us and other food travelers with sweet teeth, it’s easy to find excellent desserts in Los Angeles.

-Some fun places to eat in LA like Sidecar, Donut Friend, and Donut Man specialize in donuts.
-Donut lovers can also fuel their passion at east coast chains such as DC’ Astro Doughnuts & Fried Chicken and North Carolina’s Krispy Kreme as well as at LA’s outpost of Portland’s Voodoo Doughnut in Hollywood.
+Some fun places to eat in LA like Sidecar, Donut Friend and Donut Man specialize in donuts.
+Donut lovers can also fuel their passion at North Carolina’s Krispy Kreme as well as at LA’s outpost of Portland’s Voodoo Doughnut in Hollywood.
+Blue Star Donuts is also a Portland import.

 Beyond donuts, most Los Angeles restaurants serve banging desserts.
 We’re partial to the Paris-Brest at Petit Trois (pictured at the top of the article), though we’ve heard good things about the chocolate budino tart at Bestia and the creative ice cream at Coolhaus.